Gerry Murphy Prize

 Eligibility

-You must be a trainee currently enrolled in the Advanced Training in Public Health Medicine Program.
+You must be a trainee currently enrolled in the Advanced Training in Public Health Medicine Program at the time of submitting your abstract.

-Past Gerry Murphy Prize winners and regional finalists are eligible to apply again.
+Past Gerry Murphy Prize applicants, finalists, winners and regional finalists are eligible to apply again with different topics.

 Prize

-- return economy domestic or trans-Tasman airfares for travel to and from their hometown to Congress 2026
+- return economy domestic or trans-Tasman airfares for travel to and from their place of residence to the nominated event

-- a ticket to the Faculty dinner 2026
+- a ticket to the faculty dinner if 2026 (if it occurs)

 The Gerry Murphy Prize winner receives: